docker/docs/content/docker-hub/organization-faqs.md

 User may refer to a Docker user with a Docker ID.

-An invitee is a user who has been invited to join an organization, but has not yet accepted their invitation.
+An invitee is a user that an administrator has invited to join an organization, but has not yet accepted their invitation.

 Seats is the number of planned members within an organization.

 Member may refer to a user that has received and accepted an invitation to join an organization.
 Member can also refer to a member of a team within an organization.

-### If there are two organizations and a user belongs to both orgs, do they take up two seats?
+### If there are two organizations and a user belongs to both organizations, do they take up two seats?

 Yes.
-In a scenario where a user belongs to two orgs, they take up one seat in each organization.
+In a scenario where a user belongs to two organizations, they take up one seat in each organization.

 ### Is it possible to set permissions for repositories within an organization?